Rahi374/stmaur-noticeboard/README.md

 1. Set up the Google Drive cli client and initialize it to the Google Drive folder that will be used

-2. Download or git clone the project directory
+2. Download or git clone this project directory

 3. The directories that I set the scripts to use are `/home/pi/noticeboard` (this project directory) and `/home/pi/noticeboard-vid` (where all the images are downloaded to), so if you don't want to edit my scripts, `mkdir /home/pi/noticeboard-vid` and then `mv` this directory to `/home/pi/noticeboard`